wwt/SwiftCurrent/wiki/Getting-Started-SwiftUI.md

 <details>

 `WorkflowInput` is inferred from the initializer that you create.
-If you do not include an initializer, `WorkflowInput` will be `Never` otherwise `WorkflowInput` will be the type supplied in the initializer.  `WorkflowOutput` cannot be inferred to be anything other than `Never`.
-This means you must manually type `WorkflowOutput` when you want to pass data forward.
+If you do not include an initializer, `WorkflowInput` will be `Never`; otherwise `WorkflowInput` will be the type supplied in the initializer.  `WorkflowOutput` cannot be inferred to be anything other than `Never`.
+This means you must manually provide `WorkflowOutput` a type when you want to pass data forward.
 </details>

 ## Launching the [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html)

-PLACEHOLDER TEXT
+Next we add a [WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html) that will proceed with `FirstView` and `SecondView` to the body of our starting app view, in this case `ContentView`.

 ```swift
 import SwiftUI